 New Hampshire Criminal Lawyers

-Manchester, NH Criminal Law Lawyer with 27 years experience
+Manchester, NH Criminal Law Attorney with 27 years experience

-Manchester, NH Criminal Law Attorney with 25 years experience
+Manchester, NH Criminal Law Lawyer with 29 years experience

 Attorney Clark has successfully achieved millions of dollars in injury awards.

 He is admitted to practice law in New Hampshire and Massachusetts.

 Mr. Clark completed DWI Trial Defense training at Harvard Law School.
 Attorney Clark was a private criminal contract defense attorney appointed to the Newburyport District Court from 2008-2012.
 He is certified in criminal defense representation by the Commonwealth of MA, Essex County Bar Advocates.
 Attorney...